 Security of Payment (SOP) legislation is in effect in each Australian state and territory.
-SOP is aimed at standardising payment processes for construction work or the supply of related goods or services work performed under a construction/building contract.
-As a general rule, the SOP legislation only applies to construction work or the supply of goods and services under a construction/building contract for commercial construction contracts and in some states and territories, it will also apply to residential work.
+SOP is aimed at encouraging timely progress payment and standardising the payment processes for construction work or the supply of construction-related goods or services work performed.
+As a general rule, the SOP legislation only applies to construction work or the supply of construction-related goods and services under a construction/building contract for commercial construction.
+SOP legislation applies to residential building work only in some states and territories.

 For example: in NSW, contracts for residential building work if the principal resides in or proposes to reside in the premises, as well as owner occupier construction contracts, now attract the SOP legislation.
 In Tasmania, a person who carries out building work or the supply of construction-related goods and services has the protection of the SOP legislation under a contract that relates to a Class 1 or Class 10 residential building or structure.
 In Victoria, contracts between owner and builder under the Domestic Building Contracts Act 1995 and contracts for architectural, engineering or drafting services are excluded from the application of SOP legislation.
 See Security of Payment notes for NSW, Tasmania and Victoria respectively for further information.

 The same basic principles apply across all jurisdictions, although there are some notable differences.
 Each state and territory defines ‘construction work’, ‘building work’ and ‘related goods and services’ slightly differently to each other and in some this includes residential building work and others it does not.
 For architects who:

 - directly engage subconsultants who will deliver construction-related services; or